-With transaction analysis you can determine a campaign’s success and fine tune it for further improvements.
-You can also identify your best and worst customers and all the other segments in between, enabling you to target your customers more effectively and at lower cost.
+With transaction analysis, you can determine a campaign’s success and fine-tune it for further improvements.
+You can also identify your best and worst customers and all the other segments in between, enabling you to target your customers more effectively and at a lower cost.

 Measuring and analysing your own customer data provides a wealth of powerful insights to help you drive greater value for your organisation.
 But…